USP Donor Recognition Program

 - Invitation to attend recognition events with USP executives and Key Note speakers

-Please note: Candidate reference standard material submissions after May 15, 2015, are unlikely to reach recognition milestones within the 2015 calendar year, and will instead be eligible for 2016 recognitions.
-Changes to the recognition structure are expected in 2016.
-Look for the 2016 Recognition Chart coming soon.
+Please note: Candidate monograph and reference standard material submissions after May 15, 2015, are unlikely to reach recognition milestones within the 2015 calendar year, and will instead be eligible for 2016 recognitions.
+Review the 2015 Recognition Chart.

 Get Started – Donor Submission Portal